Contact us for authentic Mid Century Modern design, preservation, restoration, renovation and remodeling services.

 Typically a two-person flooring team could install, sand, and varnish the flooring for an entire house in two or three days, then return and apply the final varnish coat a few days later after the first coat cured.

 In warmer climates, ceramic tile was often used, particularly in Southern California and the Southwest where the Spanish influence is dominant.
-It was used almost everywhere in wet areas like entryways, baths, and kitchens, along with linoleum, brick and stone tile.
+It was used almost everywhere in wet areas like entryways, baths, and kitchens, along with linoleum, brick, and stone tile.
 Unlike the colors used in the rest of mid-century decor, tile in entryways was muted, often earth-colored rather than the bright hues used elsewhere.

 Polyvinyl chloride was not a new material.
 It had been discovered in the 19th century by a French physician.
 But it was not until 1926 that an American research chemist named Waldo Semon invented a plasticized version that was flexible, but not adhesive.
 Stickiness was a serious limitation of earlier formulations.

-As flooring, it was introduced to the public at the Century of Progress exhibition in Chicago in 1933 but received only modest attention during a period in which most homeowners preferred natural materials such as linoleum, cork or wood.
+As flooring, it was introduced to the public at the Century of Progress exhibition in Chicago in 1933 but received only modest attention during a period in which most homeowners preferred natural materials such as linoleum, cork, or wood.

 The World War accelerated its development to replace materials made scarce by the war, primarily rubber.
 It blossomed in the 1950s once it began to be manufactured in Europe and North America on an industrial scale, and in the 1960s largely supplanted asbestos and asphalt tiles as well as true linoleum.

 Mid-century decorators took full advantage of its design potential.
-Unlike asphalt tiles in which colors were muted by the limitations of the material, vinyl could be brightly colored and mid-century colors were bold and varied and commonly set in patterns that were even bolder — often in contrasting color combinations seldom seen since.
+Unlike asphalt tiles in which colors were muted by the limitations of the material, vinyl could be brightly colored and mid-century colors were bold and varied and commonly set in patterns that were even bolder and more varied — often in contrasting color combinations seldom seen since.

 By 1960 wall-to-wall carpeting was the sought-after flooring and by 1965 was almost universal in new housing.